goozbach/resume/resume-source.md

 As a Linux instructor, taught courses for RedHat training partners, and proctored RHCE and RHCSA exams.

-Developed and authored Linux training for the Linux Foundation.
+Developed, authored, and delivered training courses for the Linux Foundation.
-Course topics included [Linux Automation](http://training.linuxfoundation.org/linux-courses/system-administration-training/linux-enterprise-automation), and [Linux Network Managment](http://training.linuxfoundation.org/linux-courses/system-administration-training/linux-network-management).
+Course topics included [Linux Automation][], and [Linux Network Managment][].
-Course creation included slides, books, lab exercises, and virtual server environments.
+Course creation included slides, books, lab excercises, and virtual server envrionments.

 ###[Coraid][]